dstndstn/ch_frb_io/README.md

     ./test-intensity-hdf5-file    # warning: creates 100MB temp file in current directory ./test-network-streams        # warning: takes ~1 hour to run, CPU-intensive
     ```

-  - Note that running test-intensity-hdf5-file has the side effect of testing your
-    bitshuffle installation.
-If bitshuffle has _not_ been installed correctly, then
-    you'll see the warning "couldn't load bitshuffle plugin, data will be written uncompressed".

-  - You probably don't want to run test-network-streams unless you're actively
-    working on the network code!

 ### INSTALLATION (PYTHON)